 Costume Diary: Captain Jack, part One

-Well, most of last weekend was spent in the creation of Captain Jack Sparrow's vest and shirt.
+Most of last weekend was spent in the creation of Captain Jack Sparrow's vest and shirt.
 I am only semi-happy with the results.

-I found a lot of wonderful information about how to make Jack's costume from this site: How To Make A Captain Jack Sparrow Costume.
 When I was doing the original research for this costume two years ago, I also saved some really terrific photos of the original garments used in the film.
 I had originally intended to use a modern pattern and alter it to 18th-century cuts with my limited knowledge base, helped out by these photos and one pattern illustration of a man's coat that I found on the internet.
 (I don't know where all this stuff is now—I didn't bookmark any of it.)

-However, when I was pattern-shopping a couple of weeks ago, I found Simplicity Pattern 4923--a passable replication of Jack Sparrow's garb.
+However, when I was pattern-shopping a couple of weeks ago, I found Simplicity Pattern 4923—a passable replication of Jack Sparrow's garb.
 With a few alterations, it would be perfect.
 And score!
 It was only $1.99!

 The vest turned out looking much more Will Turner than Captain Jack.
 I should have altered the neckline on the vest some.
 Also, if I remember correctly, the original film-used vest was unlined, but since the fabric I chose was fairly thin, I chose to line it anyway.

 I purchased all this fabric in Peace River, and our selection up there was pretty limited, so the colours are not 100% on, either.
 I substituted the dark blue front of the vest for a lighter blue, and the brown-striped back of the vest for a gray-striped.
-In other words, the waistcoat--while looking fairly 18th-century—does not look much like Jack Sparrow's.
+In other words, the waistcoat—while looking fairly 18th-century—does not look much like Jack Sparrow's.
 Sigh.

 For the shirt, I used the really amazing and authentic pattern found at Esoteric Creations.
 I find it laughable now that I thought that the pattern must be easy-peasy because it was created completely from squares and rectangles.
 Hah!